socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 ----------------------------------------------------------------------

 To enable APNS for your application you'll first have to configure your App ID in `Apple's developer portal <https://developer.apple.com/ios/manage/bundles/index.action>`.
-App IDs are an integral part of the iOS Development and Socialize that allows an application to communicate with the Apple Push Notification Service.
 You can configure your App ID here: https://developer.apple.com/ios/manage/bundles/index.action

 .. image:: images/appid_listing.png